ganesh588/cakephp-imageslider/README.md

 			),
 		);

 That's All.
-You have a running image slideshow in your page.
+You have a basic running image slideshow in your page.
 Cheers!!!!